Skip to main content

 R=V/I

 The voltage (V), current (I), and resistance (R) are related by Ohm’s law. i.e. V = IR.
-The higher the resistance R, the lower is the current I for a given voltage V across it.
+The higher the resistance R, the lower the current I for a given voltage V across it.
 It is a linear device.

 Resistors dissipate electrical energy given by P=I² R Watts or Joules/sec.